foundry-vtt-community/wiki.js/development/api/hooks.md

 ### Synchronous in nature

 Hooks do not `await` any registered callback that returns a promise before moving on.
+It is however advisable to use a Promise as a hook callback when the callback you register does not need to block the main process.

 ### Local only
 Hooks callbacks only execute on the client triggering that hook.
 Any core hook that appears to fire on all clients is actually firing on each client individually in response to a socket broadcast from the server.
 Typically these are related to the [Document update cycle]().